DataDog/integrations-core/teamcity/README.md

 [Run the Agent's `status` subcommand](https://docs.datadoghq.com/agent/faq/agent-commands/#agent-status-and-information) and look for `teamcity` under the Checks section.

-## Compatibility

-The teamcity check is compatible with all major platforms.

 ## Data Collected
 ### Metrics
 The Teamcity check does not include any metric at this time.